microsoft/RockPaperScissorsLizardSpock/Deploy/powershell/readme.md

 This script uses AZ CLI to retrieve some data needed to generate a YAML file using the specified template.
 If you customize the helm charts can create your own template file.

-## Add-Tiller.ps1
+## Create-Kv-FlexVolume.ps1

-Installs _Tiller_ and _keyvault-flexvol_ on the cluster.
-Both are global pre-requisites that need to be installed once.
-No parameters are allowed.
+Installs _keyvault-flexvol_ on the cluster.
+Its a global pre-requisites that need to be installed once.
+No parameters needed.

 ## Add-Tls.ps1